joelbman/kzstats-local/README.md

 I couldn't get the frontend unit tests running on Windows.
 Building contextify seems to be very problematic, so I recommend using a *nix system for running the frontend tests.

+## TODO

+I'm probably going to rework the API completely using a suitable framework in a later release.

 ## Credits

 * [riku](https://github.com/rikukissa/) - Setting up the mocha testing environment among other frontend help.